This is how Jobbotschafter works

 Don't look for high potential in job boards

 The problem that job boards are for certain target groups like high potentials no: This is also the way Eva Zils realized - and this is exactly where social media comes into play:

 “For passively searching top people, however, other paths are necessary.
 For this target group, which is difficult to reach, it makes sense, for example, to find the high potentials in your own company, to find out more about their personal offline or online network and to ask them to act as job ambassadors.
 Good idea and actually logical, because who can “sell” a vacancy and an employer better than their own employees. "

 But, and this too is inherent in the system, this only works on a voluntary basis: If an employee recommends a job, then it is because he knows the job and the potential candidate well and is convinced that both fit together.
 Therefore, this system is so successful.

-And: who recommends, so also uses its own reputation.
-Personally, I do not want to recommend anyone that I think "Well, I'm not so convinced of that, but ..."
-Creating a monetary incentive is the wrong way to go, because it's more advisable to think without thinking if it would work.
+And: Whoever recommends also uses his or her own reputation.
+I personally do not want to recommend anyone who I think "well, I am not so convinced of, but ..."
+To create a monetary incentive is the wrong way in my opinion, because one recommends rather without thinking about whether it could fit.

 And that leads the whole model ad absurdum: Because the recommendation is then carried out only mechanically, without heart and soul.
 And the recommender is, to put it bluntly to say, to lifeless, blood-poor extras.